-- 1. You miss the application deadline. - You do not submit a completed application form through Online Services (an application form attached as a supporting document will not be accepted). - 3.
-You fail to complete all of the sections in the application form relevant to your proposal. - 4.
-You cannot apply as set out in sections 1.2 to 1.4 above. - 5.
-You apply for an amount of funding greater than the maximum amount allowed for within the award to which you are applying, as set out in section 1.5 above (except where you are applying for an additional amount to cover access costs and have provided the required documentation outlined in section 1.7 above). - 6.
-You apply for an activity or purpose that you cannot apply for, as set out in section 1.6 above. - 7.
-You fail to provide all mandatory supporting materials, as set out in section 1.7 above. - 8.
+- 1. You miss the application deadline. - 2.
+You fail to complete all of the sections in the application form relevant to your proposal. - 3.
+You cannot apply as set out in sections 1.2 to 1.4 above. - 4.
+You apply for an amount of funding greater than the maximum amount allowed for within the award to which you are applying, as set out in section 1.5 above (except where you are applying for an additional amount to cover access costs). - 5.
+You apply for an activity or purpose that you cannot apply for as set out in section 1.6 above. - 6.
+You fail to provide all mandatory supporting materials as set out in section 1.7 above. - 7.
 Your application is better suited to another funding programme offered by the Arts Council or by another funding agency (in this case we will redirect you to the more appropriate funding opportunity).

-Note: in the event that your application is ruled ineligible, it will not be assessed, and you will be able to apply again with the same proposal in future funding rounds.
+Note: in the event that your application is ineligible, it will not be assessed.
+In that case, you can submit the same proposal again for another round of similar funding.